ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ## Pagination options
 {: #pagination-options}

-To iterate through a range of documents in an orderly and performant manner, you must devise an algorithm to page through the range.
+You must devise an algorithm to page through the range of documents in an orderly and performant manner.
 For example, you must page through `_all_docs` in blocks of 10.

 You can use the options that are described in the following sections.